Mpro13/ERN_QR_codes/README.md

 # modelviewer

-The publication discussing the purpose of this project:  https://doi.org/10.1002/cbic.202500036
+Please cite the publication discussing the purpose of this project:  https://doi.org/10.1002/cbic.202500036

 ## Model preparation in PyMOL
 •	Load and customize the model in PyMOL (2.4 or above!)